-Why does my Samsung washing machine fills water with the wrong temperature?
+Samsung Washer - Why does my washing machine fill water with the wrong temperature?

 Too cold?
 Too warm?
 Don't panic and follow the guide.